Fugitive Review

 The Marshal also gets to draw a Hideout card every turn.
 Not only does this take away potential movement options from the Fugitive, but it also gives the Marshal information as to where the Fugitive can't be.
 As more Hideouts are taken out of the game, the Marshal is better equipped to make logical deductions.

-The Marshal will also want to pay attention to which stacks the Fugitive draws from, as this will give information as to where the Fugitive might be.
+The Marshal will also want to pay attention to which stacks the Fugitive draws from for information as to where the Fugitive might be.
+If the Marshal can guess all the Hideouts before the Fugitive escapes, they win!

 Setup and Table Footprint